zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 without any doubt.
 Here it’s meant to indicate just  how certain – and in a way, angry – Gabriel is.
 “I’ll stop them all right,” mea ning I will definitely stop them.
 I am certainly going to stop them.
 Notice that “all r ight” is two words.
 It’s often spelled nowadays as one word, (alright), but the mo re traditional spelling is (all) and then (right) as two words.

 Gabriel then ends our dialogue by saying, “Just wai t till I get my hands on those two.”
 “Wait till” (‘til) means “wait until.” “‘Till ” is just a short way of saying “until.”
-“Wait until I get my hands on” someone means I am v ery angry and I’m going to hurt someone for doing something wrong.
-I’m going t o punish someone for doing something wrong.
+“Wait until I get my hands on” someone means I am very angry and I’m going to hurt someone for doing something wrong.
+I’m going to punish someone for doing something wrong.
 It might be something a parent wou ld say about his or her child if the child has done something wrong.

 That’s the case here.
 Gabriel is very angry at his two children.
 We don’t know if he’s actually going to hurt them physically, but ce rtainly he is going to punish them.
 He is going to do something to discipline the m for buying things on this website without his permission.